pgodel/podisum/README.md

 Configuration
 -------------

-Podisum creates summaries of data sent from Logstash.
+Podisum creates summaries of data sent from Logstash in MongoDB.
 For this, you need to add a http output to your logstash configuration.

 Example: